skip to main content

 1. Thoughtful planning and clear communication could be as important as the financial savings in salary sacrifice.

-2. Employers can use National Insurance saving
+2. Employers can use National Insurance savings flexibly to align with strategy and fairness.

-Why salary sacrifice matters?
+Why salary sacrifice matters

 Changes in National Insurance and employment costs are squeezing business margins.
 Salary sacrifice is a smart way to expand the range of employee benefits offered by your organisation.
 This can boost recruitment and retention whilst offsetting some of the cost of implementing the scheme.